publiccodenet/SpaceCraft/Notes/README-CODE-REVIEW-DOCUMENTATION.md

 ## `README.md` (root)

 *   **Purpose**: Main project overview, executive summary, architecture overview, key innovations, repository structure, getting started.
 *   **Content Quality**: Good high-level overview.
-Introduces the core components (BackSpace, CraftSpace) and pipeline.
+Introduces the core components (BackSpace, SpaceCraft) and pipeline.
-*   **Redundancy**: Contains a high-level architecture diagram and component description also found in other documentation files (e.g., `README-BACKSPACE.md`, `README-CRAFTSPACE.md`).
+*   **Redundancy**: Contains a high-level architecture diagram and component description also found in other documentation files (e.g., `README-BACKSPACE.md`, `README-SPACECRAFT.md`).
 Some overlap with `README-PHILOSOPHY.md` regarding vision.
 *   **Suggestions**:
     *   Keep this as the main entry point and high-level overview.
-    *   Ensure it links clearly to the more detailed component READMEs (`README-BACKSPACE.md`, `README-CRAFTSPACE.md`, `README-VISUALIZATION.md`, `README-IA-INTEGRATION.md`).
+    *   Ensure it links clearly to the more detailed component READMEs (`README-BACKSPACE.md`, `README-SPACECRAFT.md`, `README-VISUALIZATION.md`, `README-IA-INTEGRATION.md`).
     *   Potentially shorten the architecture overview here and rely more on links to detailed docs.
     *   The 'Key Innovations' section overlaps heavily with `README-VISUALIZATION.md`.
 Consider summarizing here and linking.
     *   'Future Directions' overlaps with `README-TODO.md`.
 Link to `README-TODO.md` for details.
-    *   The 'Getting Started' section is good but could link to more detailed setup guides if they exist (e.g., specific setup for BackSpace or CraftSpace development).
+    *   The 'Getting Started' section is good but could link to more detailed setup guides if they exist (e.g., specific setup for BackSpace or SpaceCraft development).
 *   **Location**: Correctly placed at the root.

 ## `README-SCHEMAS.md` (root)

 *   **Purpose**: Describes the schema system (Zod -> JSON Schema -> C#), pipeline, safety rules, key models, best practices, IA metadata handling, `extraFields`, update workflow.
 *   **Content Quality**: Very detailed and crucial for understanding the cross-platform data modeling.
 Explains the core pipeline well, including the nuances of WebGL compatibility and the `extraFields` mechanism.
-*   **Redundancy**: Contains significant overlap with sections in `Unity/CraftSpace/README-SCHEMAS.md`.
+*   **Redundancy**: Contains significant overlap with sections in `Unity/SpaceCraft/README-SCHEMAS.md`.
 The content appears nearly identical in structure and detail, covering the pipeline, base classes, view system, types/converters, directory structure, best practices, and schema evolution.
 *   **Suggestions**:
     *   **Merge**: This file should be the Single Source of Truth (SSOT) for the *overall* schema system philosophy and pipeline across all platforms (TS, JSON, C#).
-    *   The content currently duplicated in `Unity/CraftSpace/README-SCHEMAS.md` should be removed from the Unity version.
+    *   The content currently duplicated in `Unity/SpaceCraft/README-SCHEMAS.md` should be removed from the Unity version.
-    *   The Unity-specific README (`Unity/CraftSpace/README-SCHEMAS.md`) should focus *only* on Unity-specific implementation details *not* covered here, like the exact usage of `SchemaGeneratedObject`, the `Brewster` registry interaction, specifics of the C# generation *tool* (`SchemaGenerator.cs`), and how the *manual* C# classes (`Item.cs`, `Collection.cs`) extend the generated ones.
-It seems `Unity/CraftSpace/README-SCHEMAS.md` might be redundant if `README-UNITY-CODE.md` or `README-UNITY-IMPLEMENTATION.md` cover the Unity side adequately.
+    *   The Unity-specific README (`Unity/SpaceCraft/README-SCHEMAS.md`) should focus *only* on Unity-specific implementation details *not* covered here, like the exact usage of `SchemaGeneratedObject`, the `Brewster` registry interaction, specifics of the C# generation *tool* (`SchemaGenerator.cs`), and how the *manual* C# classes (`Item.cs`, `Collection.cs`) extend the generated ones.
+It seems `Unity/SpaceCraft/README-SCHEMAS.md` might be redundant if `README-UNITY-CODE.md` or `README-UNITY-IMPLEMENTATION.md` cover the Unity side adequately.
     *   Consider renaming this to `README-DATA-MODELING.md` or `README-SCHEMA-SYSTEM.md` for clarity if it becomes the main document.
     *   Ensure clear links *from* Unity documentation back to this main schema document.
 *   **Location**: Keep at the root as it describes a system spanning multiple components (BackSpace, Unity, Content).

-## `Unity/CraftSpace/README-UNITY-BRIDGE.md`
+## `Unity/SpaceCraft/README-UNITY-BRIDGE.md`

 *   **Purpose**: Explains the communication bridge between Unity and JavaScript (JS), covering architecture, setup, JSON integration (`BridgeJsonConverter`), the Interest Query System, Path Expressions, JS API, best practices, and troubleshooting.
 *   **Content Quality**: Detailed explanation of a complex but crucial system.
 The Interest Query System and Path Expressions sections are particularly valuable.